 Throughout the year, the agency will be taking photographs of various activities.
 These photos may be used for publications and newspaper articles.
 You have been asked to sign a consent form to have your child included in these photos.
-Please discuss any changes to this permission that you might have with your Teacher, Family Worker or Family Educator throughout the school year.
+Please discuss any changes to this permission that you might have with your teacher, family worker or family educator throughout the school year.
 The staff may record events for use by staff in the centers.
+If you do not wish to have your child's picture or video taken, the consent form will allow you to refuse pictures and video.
+Your child's picture will not be used in any publication or newspaper articles.
 Parents must refrain from taking pictures of children and placing them on social media.

-Video surveillance is used in Head Start centers, on the buses, and surrounding areas.
+Video surveillance is used in Luzerne County Head Start centers, on the buses, and surrounding areas.